tzok/cli2rest-bio/README.md

 - `input.pdb` → `input.cif` (when using maxit-pdb2cif.sh)
 - `input.cif` → `input.mmcif` (when using maxit-cif2mmcif.sh)

+When processing multiple files in a directory, the scripts use GNU parallel to process files in parallel, which significantly speeds up the operation when dealing with many files.

 ### Using the REST API Directly

 You can also interact with the API directly: